malbolger/Recall-n-Rails-LumberJack/Recall-n-Rails Lumberjack/Readme.md

 # Recall-n-Rails Lumberjack
 There are three main files (Harvester, BankController, RecallController) and then Rails that you will record, convert, and place into seperate folders to keep them tidy...
 RIGHT!?... right?

-1)RecallController - This file controls where we go after we use the bank or run from a rail.
+- RecallController - This file controls where we go after we use the bank or run from a rail.
 	- What we set in here:
 		- Do we use tracking? (line 33)
 		- Do we use summons? (line 36)